hoaihdinh/Distributed-Alarm-System/README.md

 # Distributed-Alarm-System

+There are two different distributed system architectures used to develop similar apps.
+Microservice based architecture using gRPC to communicate between nodes and a Resource Based architecture using HTTP to communicate between nodes.

+The core required key functionalities provided in both apps are as follows:
+1) Add alarms
+2) Update existing alarms
+3) Delete alarms
+4) List upcoming alarms
+5) Notify user based on alarms data

+Once the respective applications are up and running, users only need to interact with the provided frontend apps through http://localhost:8080 (microservices) or http://localhost:8081 (resource-based).

+Both applications allow users to sign up or sign in.
+- **Disclaimer:** there is no password recovery option, so be sure to remember your credentials.
+Or you can make another account that does not have the same username.

+Once signed in, the dashboard consists of:
+* Section to add new alarms:
+    * Adding a new alarm is as simple as filling out the corresponding fields for a title/message and time, then clicking the add button.
+    * Adding alarms that are before the current time (e.g. adding an alarm for 5:00AM when it is 12:00PM) will be scheduled for the next day.
+    * Adding alarms that are at the current time (e.g. adding an alarm for 12:00PM when it is 12:00PM) will be scheduled for the next day.
+* Section listing scheduled alarms:
+    * This section lists all alarms scheduled and not notified to the user yet.
+Users are able to edit alarms and change the title/message and/or the trigger time.
+Users are also able to remove scheduled alarms before the respective trigger times.
+* Section listing notifications:
+    * This section is how the application notifies its users when an alarm is triggered.
+When an alarm is due, it is removed from the table (in the Scheduled Alarms section) and a corresponding notification appears in this section.
+Users are able to dismiss received notifications.

+## Resource Based Architecture
-## How to Run Resource Based Arch
+### How to Run Resource Based Architecture
 ```
 cd resource_based
 docker compose up --build
 ```

-## Using the Example Fontend App

-Once the example_frontend_app container is running, then visit http://localhost:8080.
+Once the example_frontend_app_RBA container is running, then visit http://localhost:8081.

-If this is the first time you start this application, then there will be no accounts available.

-Get started by signing up with an account to then enter the Dashboard.

-Disclaimer: there is no password recovery option, so be sure to remember your credentials.
-Or you can make another account that does not have the same username.

-From the Dashboard, you are able to add alarms for particular times along with a message.
-Once added, they will be scheduled, and then populate the Scheduled Alarms section.

-Under the Scheduled Alarms section, you can see all alarms that are scheduled.
-You are able to delete alarms or edit their execution time and message.

-Note that when you add alarms that are before the current time (e.g. adding an alarm for 5:00AM when it is 12:00PM), that alarm will be scheduled for the next day.
-The same principle applies when editing an alarm time to before the current time.

-Adding alarms for the current time (e.g. adding an alarm for 12:00PM when it is 12:00PM) it will be registered at that time and a notification will be sent within around 1-2 seconds.

-Under the Notifications section, this is where notifications are pushed when a Scheduled Alarm is due.

-## How to Run Resource Based Arch with Locust
+### How to Run Resource Based Architecture with Locust
 ```
 cd resource_based/locust
 docker compose up --build
 ```

-## Using the Resource Based Arch with Locust

 Once the locust_app container is running, then visit http://localhost:8089.

 Input the corresponding values into the given fields and start the test.
 Details about the locust test/workers can be found in /resource_based/locust/src/locustfile.py

 This file will simulate a user, create and account and login.
-Once the registration is successful, it then runs fetch commands on alarms and notifications every 0.5s (similar to the fontend app).
+Once the registration is successful, it then runs fetch commands on alarms and notifications every 0.5s (similar to the example_frontend_app_RBA).

 Then the workers will run corresponding tasks based on the weight given to them (@task(weight_val)).
 The current task distribution is as follows: